dandi/dandi-archive/doc/design/embargo-mvp.md

 # Django changes

 ## Models
-The `Dandiset` model will have an `embargo_status` field that is one of `EMBARGOED`, `RELEASING`, or `OPEN`.
+The `Dandiset` model will have an `embargo_status` field that is one of `EMBARGOED`, `UNEMBARGOING`, or `OPEN`.
 * `OPEN` means that the Dandiset is publically accessible and publishable.
   This is the state all Dandisets currently have.
 * `EMBARGOED` means that the Dandiset is embargoed.
+  It is searchable and viewable to owners.
   It is not searchable or viewable to non-owners.
   It is not publishable.
   Manifest YAML/JSON files will be written to the embargo bucket rather than the public bucket.
-* `RELEASING` means that the Dandiset is currently transitioning from embargoed to public.
+* `UNEMBARGOING` means that the Dandiset is currently transitioning from embargoed to public.
-  All modification operations will return a 400 error while the release is in progress.
+  All modification operations will return a 400 error while the unembargo is in progress.
   This includes metadata changes and uploads.

 A new `EmbargoedAssetBlob` model will be added.